INCF/apine/README.md

-# BIDS-json
+# APINE

-BIDS in JSON
+An API for NEuroscience